tedkim97/tedkim97.github.io/_posts/2021-08-01-linking_more_opinion.md

 # Background & Opinion

 After reviewing the posts here I've realized that I'm a bit excessive with linking definitions, evidence, documentation, or external sites.
-I say this because it makes the reading experience feel distracting and deviates from other blogs - which tend to be more sparing with their linking.
+I say this because it makes the reading experience feel distracting, and it deviates from other blogs - which tend to be more sparing with their linking.

-But at the risk of being harpooned for being an idiot or not getting the point, I'm going to state my opinion on the internet.
+But at the risk of being harpooned for being an idiot, I'm going to state my opinion on the internet.
 Mainly I think that digital content should link and cite information more rigorously, something like the citation requirements in academia.

 > While this is unrealistic for most blogs that relies on personal/professional experience, these sources can be explicit about distinctions from from papers/online sources vs knowledge passed down from teams.

-A part of the reason for linking is just to be fair - if one benefited from other's contributions, it's important to acknowledge their contribution.
-However, there's a more important reason for higher demand for info traceability - mainly that the internet has lots of flaws.

 # The Argument

+A part of my reasoning is fairness - if one benefited from other's contributions, it's important to acknowledge their contribution.
+However, the main reason for linking is because we need better information tracing because the web (as a resource) has lots of flaws.

-## You Can Say Publish (Almost) Anything On The Internet
+## You Can Publish (Almost) Anything On The Internet

-Anyone can say anything on the internet[^1].
-With website creation tools, hosting services, affordable domain names it's much easier to put anything on the "mainstream" web than on an academic journal or newspaper[^2]; however, it is harder (or pricier) to get a random website to the top of search engines.
+Anyone can publish on the internet[^1].
+With website creation tools, hosting services, affordable domain names it's much easier untrue/slanderous content to put anything on the "mainstream" web than on an academic journal or newspaper[^2].

 [^1]: I'm pretty sure I don't need a citation on this...
 [^2]: I'm pretty sure I do need a citation on this

+A more horrific extension is when corporations publish content that is effectively propaganda on the web.
+Notable examples include the "amazon post" and "judgeforyourselves".

+Amazon Post is Chevron sponsored "news site" dedicated to discrediting their target [Steven Donziger](https://en.wikipedia.org/wiki/Steven_Donziger), the human rights attorney who won in a case against them[^3].
+Judgeforyourselves is a legal propaganda trying to divert blame regarding the opiode crisis.

+[^3]: Overall the situation surrounding Steven Donziger is depressing.
+While there is evidence that Donziger's prosecution against Chevron had ethical flaws, [the lawyer's disbarment in addition to 2 ongoing years of house arrest are examples of judicial harassment](https://youtu.be/0wxaIqc8o6s).
+Some other readings: [the intercept article](https://theintercept.com/2020/01/29/chevron-ecuador-lawsuit-steven-donziger/) and [vice](https://www.vice.com/en/article/neye7z/chevrons-star-witness-admits-to-lying-in-the-amazon-pollution-case).

+Without linking, an individual could regurgitate information from these sources without accountability.

 > With the recent case of [AWS](https://www.bloomberg.com/news/articles/2021-01-11/amazon-s-removal-of-parler-shows-cloud-unit-s-rarely-used-power) and [other cloud providers](https://www.businessinsider.com/parler-offline-hosting-ceo-john-matze-amazon-large-website-providers-2021-1) rejecting social media app Parler , there is an interesting precedent for companies boycotting certain content on the mainstream web.

 ## Search Engines Are Trusted, but Imperfect
 For context, I grew up viewing "the internet" as an auxiliary parent.
 I could ask Google for help on my homework, and find the answers to questions like "how to convert Celsius to Fahrenheit", "area of a triangle", or *super embarrassing questions* I was too uncomfortable asking other people.

 I don't think this is a crazy feeling either, as this [survey on statista (I don't have premium, so I can't see source information)](https://www.statista.com/statistics/381455/most-trusted-sources-of-news-and-info-worldwide/) show that search engines are the more trusted source.
 The reason why I'm emphasizing this is because google can show questionable results especially when it [comes to opinions](https://www.wsj.com/articles/googles-featured-answers-aim-to-distill-truthbut-often-get-it-wrong-1510847867) or [advertisements](https://www.nytimes.com/2020/01/31/technology/google-search-results.html).

-## *Anecdotally* Search Engines Are Filled With Junk
-From my personal experiences, it seems that google search results are becoming increasingly polluted with garbage.
+From my personal (take with a grain a salt) experiences, it seems that google search results are becoming increasingly polluted with garbage.
 Medium articles and Youtube videos have become incredibly more common as "top results" for technical searches.

 It might be because my cookies indicate that I click these links, so I get them recommended more, or because other people click these links and use them as helpful resources.
 In the end, most of these resources are poor alternatives to actual documentation, papers, wikipedia, etc.